realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module4/README.md

 Centralized logs collection: This means there's a special server that gathers all the logs from all the servers, or even all computers in the network

 Decorator: Used in Python to add extra behavior to functions without having to modify the code

+Exhausted: When resources are used completely and programs are getting blocked by not having more access to those resources